Magnitus-/ExpressSessionMongoDB/README.md

 - Filter: Can be true or false (default).
 If set to true, the '.', '$' and '\0' special characters are sanitized in session properties before storage.
 Necessary to store sessions with properties that contains those characters.
 You can gain a bit of speed by setting this to false if you are certain your session properties won't contain those characters.

+- DeleteFlags: If set to true (default is false), it causes the 'destroy' (which express-session uses to delete sessions in the MongoDB store) and 'clear' calls to call 'FlagDeletion' instead of directly deleting sessions from the database.
+Read below for more details.

 &lt;Callback&gt; is the function that will be called when the session store instance (and its underlying database collection/index dependencies) have been created.
 It takes the following signature:

 ```javascript